 Prepping for Holiday Travel with Your Dog

-Please make sure your dog isn’t allowed to roam around in the car.
-A harness (seatbelt or zipline), or a crate in the back seat, are great options to keep our traveling companions safe
+Throughout your road trip, make sure your dog isn’t allowed to freely roam around the vehicle.
+A harness (seatbelt or zipline), or even a crate in the back seat, are great options to keep your furry companions safe during the drive.

-Keep those cute heads inside the car at all times!
-We all know our dogs love the feeling of wind and fresh air blowing into their faces.
-But in reality, dogs who keep their heads outside of car windows are at higher risk for injury as airborne objects can hit them in the face or enter their lungs.
+We all know a happy pooch loves to experience the feeling of wind and fresh air blowing into his face, but when taking a road trip with your dog, always keep your dog’s head inside the car.
+Dogs who have their heads outside of car windows are at a higher risk for injury as airborne objects could hit them in the face while driving or enter their lungs.